Andreas-Garcia/git-worktree-scripts/README.md

 The command will:

 1. Display all available worktrees with their branch names
-2. Protect `main` branch and current worktree from deletion (marked as `[PROTECTED]`)
+2. Protect base branches (`main`, `master`, `develop`) and current worktree from deletion (marked as `[PROTECTED]`)
 3. Prompt you to select a worktree by number (only non-protected worktrees are selectable)
+4. Check merge status against the appropriate base branch (develop for features/releases, main for hotfixes)
-4. Show the selected worktree details and ask for confirmation
+5. Show the selected worktree details and ask for confirmation
-5. Remove the worktree and its associated branch
+6. Remove the worktree and its associated branch

 **Safety Features:**

-- Cannot remove `main` branch worktrees
+- Cannot remove protected branch worktrees (`main`, `master`, `develop`)
 - Cannot remove the worktree you're currently inside (prevents shell errors)
 - Must switch to a different worktree before removing your current one
 - Handles missing worktree directories gracefully (stale git entries are cleaned up automatically)
+- Merge detection uses the correct base branch based on git flow conventions

 **Note:** If a worktree directory was manually deleted, the command will detect this and clean up the stale git entries automatically.